Shefali Shah: Critical acclaim in leading roles (2017–present)

 August 2022 saw the release of the second season of Delhi Crime, based on the chapter "Moon Gazer" from retired police officer Neeraj Kumar's book Khaki Files.
 Addressing new themes such as class prejudice, the show opened to positive reviews and Shah again received favourable comments for holding the show together with both power and vulnerability.
 According to Vogues Taylor Antrim, Shah is "tremendous in the role" as she "seizes your attention" in her reprisal of Vartika Chaturvedi, who is "intensely serious; fearsome to her subordinates, who call her 'Madam Sir'; and clearly burdened by her job".
 She received a nomination for the International Emmy Award for Best Actress.
 Shah next appeared as a strict physician in the medical comedy Doctor G, alongside Ayushmann Khurrana and Rakul Preet Singh, for which she was nominated for the Filmfare Award for Best Supporting Actress.

 The drama Three of Us (2023), directed by Avinash Arun, stars Shah as Shailaja, a woman who, after being diagnosed with early-stage dementia, decides to make a trip to revisit her childhood and confront her past.
 Shah said she had to fully immerse in the story to play the fragility and vulnerable state of the character, which was a departure from her recent parts.
 Co-starring Swanand Kirkire as her husband and Jaideep Ahlawat as her childhood sweetheart, the film was noted by critics, who highlighted the performances of the three leads.
 Prateek Sur of Outlook described Three of Us as the best film of the year, calling it "a masterpiece in acting".
 Udita Jhunjhunwala of Mint observed: "Shah opts to play Shailaja with childlike awe and wonder.
 It’s a curious choice, but the actress owns it."
 Her performance earned her a second Filmfare Critics Award for Best Actress (shared with Rani Mukerji for Mrs. Chatterjee vs Norway).

 In 2025, Shah returned for the third season of Delhi Crime, which follows her character's investigation of a human-trafficking case inspired by the 2012 death of Baby Falak.
-The season opened to mostly positive reviews and so did Shah's reprisal of Vartila Chatravedi, now promoted to Deputy Inspector General of Police (DIG).
+The season opened to mostly positive reviews and so did Shah's reprisal of Vartika Chaturvedi, now promoted to Deputy Inspector General of Police (DIG).
 The Times of India's Archika Khurana wrote that Shah "once again, anchors the narrative with unmatched gravitas", arguing that through her portrayal, Vartika emerges as "a woman of steel, yet one whose eyes betray exhaustion, compassion, and controlled fury".
 She will next reteam with Jaideep Ahlawat in the thriller Hisaab, produced by her husband.

+Personal life

+Shah was married to television actor Harsh Chhaya from 1994 to 2000.
+In December 2000, she married director Vipul Amrutlal Shah, with whom she has two sons, Aryaman and Maurya.